iGW-TU-Dresden/CFPy/README.md

+![CFPy - a Python package for the generation of MODFLOW-CFP specific input files (.cfp, .crch, .coc).
+CFPy is the FloPy-equivalent package for MODFLOW-CFP.]

 # CFPy
-CFPy - a Python package for the generation of MODFLOW-CFP specific input files (.cfp, .crch, .coc).
-CFPy is the FloPy-equivalent package for MODFLOW-CFP.

 ### Contributing:
 If you want to contribute to the package (e.g., changing the code or adding examples), please generally use the `dev` branch for commits (especially for changes to the source code!).
 New examples can also be directly committed to the `main` branch.